qa-codecademy/mkwd13-net-05-oopcsharp/G2/Class06/Exercises.md

 ## Task 2

-Create a class User with the following:
+Create a class User with the following properties:

 * Id - int
 * Username - string